scripting/newsworthy/worknotes.md

+#### 2/27/24; 12:10:52 PM by DW

+Add a blogroll to the scripting news home page.

+The index.html file here is the one used to render the actual scripting.com home page.

+So when we're working on a prototype, you should make a copy of index.html, call it test.html, and iterate over that.

+When you want to deploy the new version, change it to index.html.

 #### 2/13/24; 4:33:38 PM by DW

 The All category is very slow, working on it, in the meantime the News tab should be displaying something faster, like Tech category.